 Vanuatu vs Türkiye: a small donation, or a large bet.

 These two are not the same kind of program.
-Vanuatu is a $145,000 non-refundable donation that grants citizenship in 30 to 60 days.
+Vanuatu is a $145,000 non-refundable donation that grants citizenship in 30–60 days.
 Türkiye is a $400,000 real estate purchase you hold for three years, over 6 to 12 months, with property and currency risk attached.
-This page compares them honestly. cbi.vu sells Vanuatu; 21 CBI services Türkiye through its own channels.
+This page compares them honestly.
+That is a genuine choice, and it is not our file; cbi.vu sells Vanuatu and does not service the Türkiye program.

 Less cash, no hold, no tenant.